lagerratrobe/tutorials/README.md

 # tutorials

 ## Displaying GeoTIFFs in Jupyter notebooks
 Let's start with something easy.
-Before diving into how to read and write raster data, how about just figuring out how to display an image, easily and by itself in Jupyter.
+Before diving into how to read and write raster data, how about just figuring out how to display an image, easily and by itself in Jupyter?
 It turns out that this is pretty easy.

 ## Python
 ```